leszlaw/Wave-Function-Collapse-WFC/README.md

-How to go on windows:
+How to run on windows:

 python -m venv venv